 Before my family room was usable space it was our 1 car garage.
 For years my husband kept his tool cart in there.
 When we converted the garage, that was the one thing we never got rid of.
 After construction, but before it was furnished, we had Christmas at my house and I used it as a makeshift bar cart.
 I decided I liked the industrial look of it so I kept it in there.
 The color wasn’t bad to begin with, but to give it a more polished look I painted it to mimic a galvanized finish.

 First step, paint it black.
-I just dove in without even removing everything from the cart at first.
+I’m impatient so I just dove in without even removing everything from the cart at first.

 This was the leftover black paint I used.